-- If the business is selling the sub-standard quality of food articles, the FBO may be charged for an amount up to Rs.
-5 lakhs.
+- If the business is selling “sub-standard quality food items”, then the FBO may be charged an amount which can go up to Rs.5 lakhs.
 In such a case, any person selling the sub-standard goods, either himself or by a person working on his behalf, would be held accountable.

-- All the FBOs involved in sales, storage, distributions or importing of Food Articles containing superfluous or extraneous matter, a penalty may get levied of Rs.
-1 lakh.
+- All the FBOs involved in sales, storage, distributions or importing of Food Articles containing superfluous or extraneous matter, are liable for a penalty amount of Rs.1 lakh.

-The penalty mentioned in the above points may vary, depending upon the circumstances.
-An extreme case, where death occurs due to consumption of the particular Food Article, the punishment may increase to Rs.
-5 lakh or even imprisonment, depending upon the intensity and aggregate of the harm caused.
+The penalty amount mentioned in the above points may vary, depending upon the circumstances.
+An extreme case, where death occurs due to consumption of the particular Food Article, the punishment may increase to Rs.5 lakh or even imprisonment, depending upon the intensity of the harm caused.

 Food License Renewal